 Instant coffee is not popular because it's regarded as lacking in flavor and aroma compared to roasted and brewed coffee beans.

-The beans used to make instant coffee are lower in quality and don’t have the same rich taste and smell regular coffee has.
+The beans used to make instant coffee are of lower quality and lack the rich taste and aroma of regular coffee.

 Many people who drink coffee are trying to get caffeine, and instant coffee has less of it.